* Was appointed by President Bill Clinton as a federal judge in the Seventh Circuit Court of Appeals in 1995

-Diane Pamela Wood was born in July 1950 in Plainfield, New Jersey and was raised in the nearby town of Westfield.
+Diane Pamela Wood was born on July 4, 1950, in Plainfield, New Jersey and was raised in the nearby town of Westfield.
 She earned a B.A. in English from the University of Texas at Austin in 1971, and a J.D. from the University of Texas School of Law in 1975.

 After completing her formal education, Wood clerked for Judge Irving Goldberg of the Fifth Circuit Court of Appeals from 1975-76, and for Supreme Court Justice Harry Blackmun from 1976-77.
 In 1977-78 she worked for the U.S. State Department’s Office of the Legal Adviser, and from 1978-80 she ran a private legal practice in Washington, DC.